Detecting Majorana fermions in quasi-one-dimensional topological phases using nonlocal order parameters: Phases with added Translation Symmetry

 where $i, \ky$ respectively index lattice sites along the cylinder length (x) and momentum around the circumference (y). $n_{\ky}(i)$ measures the occupation of the mode $a_{\ky}(i) = \frac{1}{\sqrt{N}} \sum_{j=1}^{N} e^{i\ky j} a_{i,j}$.
 A decomposition into Majorana operators $\chi_{\ky}(i), \bchi_{\ky}(i)$ is $a_{\ky}(i) = \frac{1}{2}\left[ \chi_{\ky}(i) + i\bchi_{\ky}(i) \right]$.

-We can view the set of operators $\{ a_{\ky}(i) \}_{i}$ for fixed $\ky$ as DOF for a single Majorana wire.
-To construct a model for Class 3 (symmetry breaking bosonic phase with $G'=\langle T \rangle$), we consider fixing the ground state occupations of all the $\ky \neq 0$ DOF (i.e. put all such $\ky \neq 0$ chains into the trivial phase) so that T will act as a scalar in the ground state subspace.
-By treating the remaining $\ky = 0$ DOF as a topological Majorana wire, P splits into $\PL, \PR$ components which are fermionic.
-Therefore
+We can view the set of operators $\{ a_{\ky}(i) \}_{i}$ for fixed $\ky$ as degrees of freedom (DOF) for a single Majorana wire with open boundaries.
+For example, to construct a model for Class 3 (symmetry breaking bosonic phase with $G'=\langle T \rangle$), we consider fixing the ground state occupations of all the $\ky \neq 0$ DOF (i.e. by putting all $\ky \neq 0$ chains into the trivial phase) so that T will act as a scalar in the ground state subspace.
+We treat the $\ky = 0$ DOF instead as a topological Majorana wire.
+Consider: